Thomas Andrew Williamson: Trial and execution

 While awaiting his trial, Williamson confessed that he had killed the Moores, but claimed that he had been paid $300 to do it.
 In response to these claims, Jeff Moore's ex-wife and son William were arrested, but later released due to lack of evidence.
 Before his trial, Williamson began to claim that he actually was simply an accomplice who helped bury the bodies, and would plead guilty to that charge, but not murder.

 At the preliminary hearing, it was decided that the case would be postponed, as no attorney had been set for Williamson.
 During the hearings, it was noticed that the accused man was wearing a hat which eerily matched one worn by the late Charles Moore, and that the hat had an identical dent which corresponded to the head wound that the former had on his head.
 Thomas was officially indicted for the murders of Jeff and Charles Moore on November 30, 1890.
 When interviewed by reporters, he appeared indifferent and admitted to not having read the indictment, hinting at the hope that he might be acquitted of all charges.
 Justice Ryland ordered that no other trials be held at Pettis County while Williamson's lasted, as the case was considered high-profile.

 After a two-week trial, the jury found Thomas Andrew Williamson guilty, and Justice Ryland sentenced the prisoner to death.
 An appeal was immediately lodged to the Supreme Court of Missouri, which was overruled and determined that no other appeals could be submitted by the prisoner.
 Upon hearing the verdict, Williamson appeared unmoved.
 His attorney, E. S. Smith, appealed to the Supreme Court of the United States, citing several reasons why the Pettis County verdict should be repealed and a new trial ordered.
 His appeal was approved, and Williamson's execution was temporarily postponed as per standard procedure in such cases.

 On June 30, the Supreme Court announced their verdict: Williamson was guilty, and would hang on October 31.
 When reporters interviewed him regarding the decision, Williamson appeared unfazed, claiming that he didn't care how soon they would hang him, as he was ready to meet his maker.
 On October 22, Thomas wrote to the Governor, David R. Francis, asking to be hanged in public.
 On the day of his execution, a little before 10 o'clock, Thomas Williamson walked onto the scaffold, and admitted to all of his crimes to the parties present.
 His last words were reportedly: "I should have been hung thirty years ago."
 The noose was then adjusted and the black cap put on his head.
-Before he pulled the lever, the sheriff wished to Williamson that God have mercy on his poor soul.
+Before he pulled the lever, the sheriff wished to Williamson that God have mercy on his soul.
 The trap was then sprung, and in sixteen minutes, the murderer was pronounced dead.
 Nobody claimed the remains, and so, Thomas Andrew Williamson was buried in a potter's field.